AriFordsham/GHCWiki/data-parallel/replicate.md

 *Goals*

 - Avoid physically creating multiple copies of the same array due to `replicateP` and `replicateP^`**introduced by vectorisation.**
-- Ensure that consumers of replicated arrays only perform in proportion to the size of the arrays before replication.
+- Ensure that consumers of replicated arrays only perform work in proportion to the size of the arrays before replication.

 *Non-goals* (they are worthwhile goals, but we don't attempt them at the moment)